-Environmental Management | Environmental Policy and Planning in New Zealand and the world

-Global resources are under pressure from growing populations and changes in the way we live.
+Environmental management, policy and planning in New Zealand and the world Global resources are under pressure from growing populations and changes in the way we live.
 Many organisations are now seeking, and in some cases are mandated, to understand, manage, and plan for the environmental impacts of their operations.
 The obligation that organisations have to meet statutory and policy requirements and their desire to meet increasing public expectations of environmental responsibility have resulted in the need for professionals who have the expertise to make strategic decisions with sustainability in mind.
 Increasingly it is seen as vital that policy and planning is undertaken using a holistic and integrated approach in order to tackle the complicated and often urgent issues facing New Zealand and the world, including climate change, sea-level rise, loss of biodiversity, and resource depletion.
 New Zealand's natural environment is a key resource for our two biggest export earners: agriculture (dairy) and tourism.
 Awareness of environmental impacts is required if land is to continue to be used for production, and as a drawcard for tourists to New Zealand who often come expecting a "100% pure" experience.
 Our urban environments are also faced with a unique set of issues as more people choose cities as places to live, work and play.
 These pressures demand people in professional roles who are innovative thinkers able to see and change the 'big picture'.

-Skills and knowledge developed by studying Environmental Management | Environmental Policy and Planning

-Graduates of the three-year Bachelor of Environmental Management degree (BEM) gain knowledge of the varied ways in which institutions are designed to manage the environment.
-The Bachelor of Environmental Policy and Planning degree (BEPP) is undertaken over four years.
-This allows graduates to gain an in-depth understanding of the complex ways in which environmental and social systems interact, and to be able to critically assess how these issues affect environmental planning.
+Skills and knowledge developed by studying environmental management, policy and planning Lincoln University graduates gain an in-depth understanding of the complex ways in which environmental and social systems interact, and to be able to critically assess how these issues affect environmental planning.
 The flexible structure and inter-disciplinary approach furnishes students with theoretical knowledge and practical skills that can be applied in a number of fields, industries and professions, from water resource management to urban planning.
 Employers seek well-rounded, engaged graduates with a strong work ethic.
 As in any sector, employers value those with a professional attitude.
 This includes good communication (including the ability to communicate to groups, as well as effective interpersonal and written communication), self-motivation, initiative, time management, and flexibility.
 The importance of these basic skills cannot be underestimated, even in voluntary or internship roles, as future job opportunities often arise from a good reputation and a varied network of contacts.

-Skills and knowledge valued in environmental management and environmental policy and planning roles:

-Awareness of tikanga Māori

-In-depth knowledge of environmental and social systems

-Innovative and solutionsfocussed mindset

-Problem-solving and diplomacy skills

-The ability to analyse and communicate technical data to diverse stakeholders

-Critical thinking and analytical skills

-The ability to plan and think strategically

-Relationship management skills

-Understanding of or ability to learn the research funding environment

-The ability to form and justify an argument

-Business acumen

-Establish and maintain relationships with external organisations

-Judgement, initiative and leadership

-Information technology (IT) skills

-Understanding of and ability to use systems thinking

-Collaboration and negotiation skills

-Community engagement skills

-Effective written and verbal communication skills

-Flexibility and the ability to manage change

-In-depth understanding of environmental policy and planning (across local, regional and central government levels)

-Project planning and management

-Working knowledge of both statutory and non-statutory tools and options

-Broad knowledge of local, national and global environmental issues

-Where can environmental management graduates find work?

-Environmental management, policy and planning careers are wide-ranging and diverse.
-In a world of rapid change and rapid growth, professional roles with an environmental focus are more in demand than ever.
-Lincoln University graduates with a sound environmental background are sought across a range of sectors, such as: agriculture, horticulture, aquaculture, air/water/ soil quality, high-tech industries, local/regional/national government, conservation, ecology, restoration, irrigation, education, research, consultancy, community development, and land/water/waste management in both urban and rural environments.

-Potential places of employment include: